Dyalog/kafka/README.md

 # Dyalog-Kafka

-The aim of the Dyalog-Kafka project is to provide a binding to part of the [Confluent librdkafka](https://github.com/confluentinc/librdkafka) library such that we can access Kafka from Dyalog APL.
+The aim of the Dyalog-Kafka project is to provide a binding to part of the [Confluent librdkafka](https://github.com/confluentinc/librdkafka) library such that we can access [Kafka](https://kafka.apache.org/) from Dyalog APL.

+> **Note** KAFKA is a [registered trademark](https://kafka.apache.org/trademark) of [The Apache Software Foundation](https://www.apache.org/) and has been licensed for use by [Dyalog Ltd](https://www.dyalog.com/).
+Dyalog Ltd has no affiliation with and is not endorsed by The Apache Software Foundation.

 ## Build and installation